Fr4nz83/Taser-query/README.md

 ## Datasets

-You can find the datasets used in the paper in the ```datasets.zip``` file within the [```datasets```](https://github.com/Fr4nz83/Taser-query/tree/main/datasets) folder.
-Just unzip the archive there.
+You can find the datasets used in the paper in the [```datasets```](https://github.com/Fr4nz83/Taser-query/tree/main/datasets) folder.
 In it, you will find the various versions of the datasets of the four cities considered in the paper, namely: Amsterdam, Berlin, Modena, and Oslo.

 ## Execution example